Car thefts continue to rise, DPD encouraging use of new ‘BAT’ program

-DAYTON, Ohio (WDTN) — It is becoming a worsening headache for law enforcement agencies across the country; the number of stolen cars continues to increase.
+DAYTON, Ohio (WDTN) — It is a worsening headache for law enforcement agencies across the country: an increasing number of stolen cars.

 “Kias and Hyundais are still being stolen at a higher rate than other vehicles, but we are seeing other types of vehicles being stolen that we traditionally haven’t seen,” Lt.
 Beane explained.